 At the junction of the M42 and the A5 lies Relay Park, a business park with its own motorway service area inside it.
 It forms its own little oasis that feels like it's a world away from the large roundabout that guards its entrance.

-Catering: Burger King, Costa Coffee, Greggs, KFC, Pret A Manger, Costa Express, f'real Milkshakes, Krispy Kreme, Tango Ice Blast Shops: M&S Simply Food, WHSmith Amenities: Travelodge, Full Hou$e, Go Pod Workpod, Lucky Coin, Showers Outdoor Space: Fair amount of grass behind hotel Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Esso, SPAR, Rollover, Starbucks on the Go, Jet Wash, Free Cash Machine
+Catering: Burger King, Costa Coffee, Greggs, KFC, Pret A Manger, Costa Express, f'real Milkshakes, Krispy Kreme, Tango Ice Blast Shops: M&S Simply Food, WHSmith Amenities: Travelodge, BookAPod, Changing Places, Full Hou$e, Lucky Coin, Revolution Laundry, Showers Outdoor Space: Large grass behind hotel; public footpath connections Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Esso, ASDA On the Move, Rollover, Starbucks on the Go, Jet Wash, Free Cash Machine

 First 2 hours free for all vehicles, after which cars must pay £15 and HGVs, caravans and motorhomes £31.
 HGVs can pay £34 to include a £10 food voucher.